janellecueto/burger/README.md

 Homework 14: HandleBars

 ## Overview
-- Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+- Eat-Da-Burger! is a MVC restaurant app that lets users input the names of burgers they'd like to eat.

 - Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.